IsaacScript/isaacscript/README.md

 <br />

-## For Use in a Typescript Project
+## For Use in a TypeScript / TypeScriptToLua Project

 `isaacscript-lint` is a great starting point for any TypeScript project.
 It's a pain in the ass to get ESLint working with TypeScript and to get everything working properly.
 Don't clutter your `package.json` file with 15+ different ESlint-related depedencies; just use `isaacscript-lint`.